Newington (Vic.)

 The labour market in Newington demonstrates typical performance when compared to similar areas across Australia

-Newington has an educated workforce with significant representation in essential services sectors.
-The unemployment rate is 2.9%, lower than the Rest of Vic.'s 3.8%.
+Newington has a well-educated workforce with prominent representation in essential services sectors.
+The unemployment rate is 3.0%, lower than the Rest of Vic.'s 3.8%.
+Employment grew by 1.4% over the past year (September 2025).

-Agriculture, forestry & fishing employs only 1.8% of local workers, below the Rest of Vic.'s 7.5%.
-The area has a worker-resident ratio of 1.2, indicating it functions as an employment hub attracting workers from nearby areas.
-In the year to September 2025, employment increased by 1.6%, labour force grew by 1.1%, and unemployment decreased by 0.5 percentage points.
-This contrasts with Rest of Vic., where employment fell by 0.7% and unemployment rose marginally.
-State-level data (to 25-Nov-25) shows VIC employment grew by 1.13% year-on-year, with an unemployment rate of 4.7%, compared to the national rate of 4.3%.
-Jobs and Skills Australia's forecasts suggest national employment will expand by 6.6% over five years and 13.7% over ten years.
-Applying these projections to Newington's employment mix indicates local employment should increase by 7.1% over five years and 14.9% over ten years, assuming constant population projections.
+There are 1.2 workers per resident, indicating Newington functions as an employment hub attracting workers from nearby areas.
+Over a 12-month period ending in September 2025, employment increased by 1.4% while labour force grew by 1.0%, reducing the unemployment rate by 0.4 percentage points.
+This contrasts with Rest of Vic., where employment fell by 0.7%.
+Jobs and Skills Australia forecasts national employment growth of 6.6% over five years (May-25) and 13.7% over ten years.
+Applying these projections to Newington's employment mix suggests local employment should increase by 7.1% over five years and 14.9% over ten years.

 Frequently Asked Questions - Employment